 6.3.2 Wx reference point

 This reference point is located between 3GPP AAA Server and HSS.
 The prime purpose of the protocol(s) crossing this reference point is communication between WLAN AAA infrastructure and HSS.
-The protocol crossing this reference point is either MAP or Diameter based.

 The functionality of the reference point is to enable: